camilleramos1/readme-generator/README.md

 * [Questions](#questions)

 ## Description
 This project includes a README generator using node.js.
 I used starter code and inquirer to complete this project.
 The user runs the file on node locally in the users command line, and fills out the questions asked.
-Once all of the questions are complete, a README.md file is created called "samplereadme.md".
+Once all of the questions are complete, a README.md file is created.
 The file is formatted correctly, and contains all sections needed to satisy the need for a professional readme.

 ## Installation
 To use this README generator, clone this repository from Github and download Nodejs.